rtqichen/beta-tcvae/README.md

 Download the npz file from [here](https://github.com/deepmind/dsprites-dataset) and place it into `data/`.

 ### 3D faces
 We cannot publicly distribute this due to the [license](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
+Please contact me for the data.

 ## Contact
 Email rtqichen@cs.toronto.edu if you have questions about the code/data.